Become a Partner University

 - An internship related to the program of study in an underserved American community

 Developing a Proposal

-Schools interested in partnering with the Peace Corps through the Coverdell Fellows Program must submit a proposal, which may be done at any time.
+Schools interested in partnering with the Peace Corps through the Coverdell Fellows Program must submit a proposal, which may be done three times yearly.
 For more information, please contact the Office of University and Domestic Partnerships at email@example.com, 855.855.1961 ext.
 1440, or 202.692.1440.
 You may also read the Invitation to Participate FAQs.
 The Invitation, outlining the proposal that you will be required to submit, may be downloaded here.

 Program Expansion for Existing Partners

 Existing partners may not be required to write a new proposal, depending on the circumstances of the expansion.
 A program may be expanded without submitting a new proposal if all of the following conditions are met:

 1) The degree(s) and/or certificate(s) to be added is housed with the same

 2) Fellows admitted to the new program(s) of study will be extended